hlubenow/C_experiments/README.md

 #### C_experiments

-I'm still trying to learn C, so there may be in the code.
+I'm still trying to learn C, so there may be bugs in the code.

 Right now, here is: